 Mace is a type of spice used in preparing different delicacies.
-As surprising as it will sound, mace is harvested in the same plant that nutmeg comes from.
-Because of that, many people don’t know which is which because the flavors of the two are also similar.
-The difference between the two that will make you distinguish them is; the nutmeg a form of a seed while the mace is the part that surrounds the nutmeg seed.
-Usually, before harvest, one can tell that the stick is red, but due to the process of separating it and drying, it changes its color to yellow-orange.
+As surprising as it will sound, mace is harvested from the same plant that nutmeg comes from.
+Because of that, many people don’t know which is which because the two flavors are also similar.
+The difference between the two that will make you distinguish them is; the nutmeg is a form of a seed while the mace is the part that surrounds the nutmeg seed.
+Usually, one can tell that the stick is red before harvest, but due to the process of separating it and drying, it changes its color to yellow-orange.

-It has a strong taste, smells, and it is sweeter compared to nutmeg and also contains cinnamon notes.
-You can access it in whichever form that pleases you, which may either ground mace or in blades that are in full.
-As a spice, it can be used in a variety of dishes, which may include soups, rice dishes, pies, and also cobblers.
-It is a part of the widely known garam masala and a prevalent widely used ingredient that adds flavor in the Indian cuisine.
+It has a strong taste and smell, is sweeter than nutmeg, and contains cinnamon notes.
+You can access it in whichever form pleases you, which may be either ground mace or in blades that are in full.
+As a spice, it can be used in various dishes, which may include soups, rice dishes, pies, and cobblers.
+It is a part of the widely known garam masala and a prevalent, widely used ingredient that adds flavor to Indian cuisine.

-It has different uses like it can be used in desserts to add flavor.
-Using it with chocolates, cherries, meat dishes, vegetables, grains, and apple blends well, and it comes outright.
-People who bake add it to apple pie and pumpkin pie and also mix it into cookies, and it brings out a delicious flavor.
-Various people use it according to their preference, for example, some people use it to add flavor in their beef and kinds of seafood while others use it to season their fruits and desserts and many more, including soup dishes.
-A quick reminder if you are buying mace the best choice is the whole mace rather than the ground one.
-This is because the ground mace loses its flavor quickly than the entire mace.
+It has different uses, like it can add flavor in desserts.
+Using it with chocolates, cherries, meat dishes, vegetables, grains, and apples blends well, and it comes outright.
+People who bake add it to apple pie and pumpkin pie and mix it into cookies, bringing out a delicious flavor.
+Various people use it according to their preference; for example, some people use it to add flavor in their beef and kinds of seafood, while others use it to season their fruits and desserts and many more, including soup dishes.
+A quick reminder if you are buying mace, the best choice is the whole mace rather than the ground one.
+This is because the ground mace loses its flavor more quickly than the entire mace.

 1. Nutmeg